danamira/TermUp/README.md

     <li>Contributing in the application development process by adding features/resolving and bugs and reporting issues you encounter.</li>
 </ol>
 <p>See <a href='#'>data contribution guide</a> to find out how you can extract course data from Golestan system and convert it to a <code>.json</code> file expected by the app.</p>

+<h3>🌹 Acknowledgements</h3>
+<p>TermUP is the result of collective effort of enthusiast students of University of Tehran who like to do open-source.
+I'd like to thank anyone who contributes by writing code or collecting or processing data. <a href="https://github.com/ArmanHajmohammadi/TermUp-HTML2JSON">This</a> repository in particular helps you to convert raw HTML table data from University's online administration service to suitable <code>.json</code> data files accepted by TermUP.</p>